 - Make flyers to hand out in your neighborhood.

 - Buy the equipment you need to get started.

 3. Take Deliberate Action

 Be consistent in your efforts until you build a habit around the pursuit of your hustle.
-When your first side hustle is thriving, you can find ideas to make your side hustle stack from your main gig.
+When your first side hustle is thriving, you can implement your ideas to make your side hustle stack from your main gig.

 4. Borrow Inspiration From Successful Side Hustlers and Online Creators

 You can model them and create something unique and similar.
 If you can find a mentor doing what you want to achieve one day, follow them and learn as much as you can from them.
-Most importantly, be keen to know how they have built their stacks of side hustles and see if you can apply them in your situation.
+Most importantly, be keen to know how they have built their side hustle stacks and see if you can apply them in your situation.
 Look at your mentor’s:

 - Promotional strategies